leopepe/goap-rs/README.md

     build_house.effects.set("has_house", true);

     // Create the planner with available actions (Default A* search)
-    // For Dijkstra search algorithm use
+    // For Dijkstra search algorithm use:
     // let planner = Planner::with_search_algorithm(actions, Box::new(DijkstraSearch));
     let planner = Planner::new(vec![gather_wood, build_house]);